vhnam/loki-form/README.md

 # Loki Form Builder

-A modern, form builder application built with Next.js and TypeScript, organized as a Turborepo monorepo.
-Create dynamic forms with various field types, conditional logic, and real-time preview capabilities.
+A modern, section-based form builder application built with Next.js 15 and TypeScript, organized as a Turborepo monorepo.
+Create dynamic forms with multiple field types, organized sections, comprehensive question management, and real-time form building capabilities.
+The application features a complete authentication system, multi-language support, and a robust backend API built with NestJS.

 ## What's inside?